TalixAI/Elo/README.md

 Elo is a versatile AI model that can provide secure, real-time, vulnerability identification and patching.

 Elo is designed to autonomously detect, analyze, and patch vulnerabilities in artificial intelligence models no matter the size or scale.
-Elo's modular design combines advanced machine learning algorithms with an emphasis on real-time, energy-efficient performance, making it ideal for complex tasks that require advanced reasoning abilities.
+Elo's modular design combines advanced machine learning algorithms with an emphasis on real-time, energy-efficient performance, making it ideal for complex tasks that require significant reasoning ability.

 **Elo’s Key Capabilities:**